USA: free shipping on orders $95+

 In an unpredictable world, the circle is our constant.
 It’s the sun that gives us warmth, the moon that offers light in darkness, the beauty of a prickly pear flower in full bloom.
 Just as the wheel set the world in motion — literally — the circle has also been there as a grounding force in our lives.
 It’s a tangible symbol of our connection to nature and to each other.

 I’ve always been drawn to this deceptively simple shape.
-Wearing any of the pieces in my Luna Collection, I feel calm, whole and connected — aware of my past and open to what wonders my future may bring.
+Wearing any of the pieces in my Luna Collection, comprised of handmade circle jewelry, I feel calm, whole and connected — aware of my past and open to what wonders my future may bring.
 And I’m not alone; the circle is an integral part of the historical jewelry making tradition.
-I like to imagine the first time someone formed a piece of bodily adornment in the shape of a circle.
-How amazing it must have been to find a shape as perfect as the sun in the sky!
+Imagine the first time someone formed a piece of bodily adornment in the shape of a circle - how amazing it must have been to find a shape as perfect as the sun in the sky!
 Then and now, this sacred geometry comforts us with the rhythm of life and reminds us that we are part of something bigger than ourselves.

 Circle Jewelry: A Little History